tock/tock-www/_pages/tutorials/sensys2017.md

 permalink: /tutorials/sensys2017
 ---

+The Tock operating system is a secure, embedded kernel for sensor network and Internet of Things systems using Cortex-M micro controllers.
+Written in the Rust language, it supports kernel extensions in Rust as well as multiple concurrent applications written in C, Rust, or Lua.
+This tutorial will give an introduction to programming in Tock as well as an overview of its architecture.
+Attendees will write a user-land networking application in C as well as a kernel extension in Rust.
+Attendees will be provided hardware kits, which they may optionally purchase as part of the registration fee.

 Sign up to receive emails when registration opens and details are available.

 <div id="mc_embed_signup" markdown="0" style="text-align: center;">